 Meat is good for your health, if you eat it in line with the nutritional guidelines.
 Even a small amount of meat ensures the sufficient intake of nutrients and vitamins.
-In line with nutritional guidelines, we at HKScan emphasise the significance of the whole and moderation: varied and balanced choices help us feel well.
+In line with nutritional guidelines, we at HKScan emphasise the significance of the versatility and moderation: varied and balanced choices help us feel well.

 Healthy diet is a whole where variety is the key.
 Meat and meat products contain naturally many nutrients, such as protein, B vitamins as well as minerals, such as iron, zinc and magnesium.

 An excellent source of protein, both in terms of quantity and quality

 B vitamins and minerals, such as iron, zinc, selenium and magnesium